Harvard Law School Makes Online Zero-L Course Free for All U.S. Law Schools Due to Coronavirus

-A shadow of a plot helps to sustain the interest.
-The great Hannes and his new protege are made the "foxes" in a hunt on skis.
+A shadow of a plot helps to keep up the interest.
+The great Hannes and his new protege are made the "foos" in a hunt on skis.
 Distinguished by caps, the two set out on the trail.
-Soon a mad chase ensues, and up great slops of crusty snow, down mountains perilous with crevices, and over the expansive ranges of the Tyrol the two are tracked by fifty pairs of skis.
-Rich comedy is afforded by a ludicrous dwarf and giant pair, whose antics on skis are similar to those in last year's "Slalom."
+Soon a made chase ensues, and it is this that fills the body of the picture.
+Much comedy is afforded by a dwarf and giant pair, whose antics on skis are similar to those in last year's "Slalom."